lexicalunit/spellbot/README.md

 ## ❤️ Contributing

 If you'd like to become a part of the SpellBot development community please first know that we have a documented [code of conduct](CODE_OF_CONDUCT.md) and then see our [documentation on how to contribute](CONTRIBUTING.md) for details on how to get started.

+## 🙌 Support Me

+I'm keeping SpellBot running using my own money but if you like the bot and want to help me out, please consider donating to [my ko-fi][ko-fi].

 ---